CodeforAustralia/civic-makers-dev-onboarding/README.md

 ## Steps to follow to get started (after reading this document)

 1. The first thing is to read through all of the Notion onboarding documents (thanks Sean and Qing!) to get a good sense of the lay of the land.
 This will give you a sense of where the devs fit into everything, and a sense of the broader picture.
 Take your time with this, and ask any questions as you need.
 The community is here to help.
 2. The next thing to do will be to raise an issue on the Civic Makers Onboarding project on GitHub, taking note of the onboarding task for devs.
 This helps get you familiar with the dev side of the project, and helps you to cruise through the various things that you will need to be aware of.
 Like complicated system, you will only get to know all the moving parts properly as you get familiar with them, but being aware of where things are and how to find things is a really important step.
 This step needs to be completed before you can get started with dev work.
 3. Read the README attached to the project you want to work on.
 Please ask any questions as needed.
 4. See if you can book a time to talk to one of the leads (see the onboarding docs for the current leads) about all the things that you have learned so far, ask any questions, and to discuss how to contribute from here.
 Obviously this one is not as much under your control, but hopefully if the leads can’t find the time then they can point you in the right direction.
 It’s a good chance to somewhat organically see where you and your skills will fit into the system.
 It’s also just a good chance to talk to us, learn about each other, and start building the relationships.
 5. See if you can get it running locally.
 This is then the start of the technical aspect, so please take note of the guidelines below.

 ## Guidelines for technical work

 Now to the more technical aspects.
 These are not steps so much as things to keep in mind as you contribute.
 They are my ideas, and not set in stone.
-More like guidelines.
-If you disagree with anything here I’m happy to discuss it though.
+More like guidelines - though if you disagree with anything here, we are happy to discuss it.
 These aspects are something that everyone should be able to contribute to and have a say in.
 Many of the points here are a matter of balance, and more something to think about as you progress.

 ## Asking technical questions: